Gary Lineker tweets about ‘fibs’ after Boris’s Partygate defence published

 BBC star tweets again following furore over his attack on Rishi Sunak’s asylum policy

+Boris Johnson accepts he misled MPs but insists he spoke ‘in good faith’

-Gary Lineker has tweeted about “folk” who “constantly tell fibs” less than an hour after Boris Johnson’s legal defence over Partygate was published.
+Gary Lineker has tweeted about people who “constantly tell fibs” less than an hour after Boris Johnson’s legal defence over Partygate was published.

 The former PM insisted in his written evidence to the inquiry that his denials over lockdown parties in No 10 were made “in good faith” and based on what he “honestly” knew at the time.